sa-concept-refactoring/doc/chapters/analysis.typ

 === LSP Features for Refactoring

-To apply a refactoring using LSP three steps are needed to complete it.
+To apply a refactoring using the LSP three steps are needed.

 + Action Request
 + Execute Command
 + Apply Edit

-The flow chart @lsp-sequence-diagram is showing a quick overview of the requests used for refactoring features.
+The flow chart @lsp-sequence-diagram shows a quick overview of the requests used for refactoring features.
 The details of the requests shown in the flow diagram are explained further in the following chapters.

 #figure(